 Eidul Adha is a Muslim celebration that honours the willingness of Ibrahim to obey Allah and also commemorates the end of the Hajj (pilgrimage to Mecca).
-In the Philippines, Eidul Adha was declared a national public holiday to foster goodwill between the minority Muslim Filipinos and the majority Christian Filipinos.
-Eidul Adha is also known as “Pista ng Pagsasakripisyo” in Tagalog.
+In 2019, Eidul Adha falls on Monday 12 August.
+President Duterte has signed Proclamation No. 789 to confirm the holiday throughout the country.

 According to Islamic traditions, Allah tested the prophet Ibrahim’s obedience by commanding him to sacrificially slaughter his first, and then only, son Ishmael.
 Both Ibrahim and Ishmael’s willingness to obey Allah’s commands was rewarded by Allah sparing Ishmael’s life, but also led to the birth of a second son, Is-haaq.